Regulatory Requirements of DIN Issued Products

 How can Dell Tech Laboratories provide assistance with carrying out your DIN Status?

 Once Health Canada issues a Drug Identification Number (DIN) or Notice of Compliance (NOC), the manufacturer (licensee) receive a Drug Notification Form (DNF) and the Drug Product Database (DPD) updates to notify the public of its availability status.
 The status of a drug is listed as the manufacturer updates Health Canada of its status on the Canadian market.
 The status of a drug may be listed as:

 - Cancelled Post-market

-- Cancelled (Safety Issue), and
+- Canceled (Safety Issue), and

-- Cancelled (Unreturned Annual)
+- Canceled (Unreturned Annual)

 Please see the guidance document for further information on these categories.

 As required under the Food and Drug Regulations, manufacturers must update Health Canada when the status of a drug changes.
 Some examples of required notifications are:

 Market Notification – Health Canada requires a manufacturer to submit a notification of the drug going to market within 30 days of the first sale of that drug.
 This is accomplished by completing and submitting the issued Drug Notification Form.
 In some cases, the current market label must be submitted along with the Drug Notification Form (DNF).

 12 Months Without Sale Notification – A manufacturer is obligated under the Food and Drug Regulations to report the period of no sales in the Canadian Market to Health Canada after 12 months have elapsed without a sale of the drug.
 This notification should be made within 30 days.